 5 Ways to have more Friends in Midlife

-We have been building the Life After Kids community for almost a year now and there’s something we keep hearing over and over again when it comes to things that are especially difficult in Midlife.
+We have been building the Life After Kids community for over 5 years now and there’s something we keep hearing over and over again when it comes to things that are especially difficult in Midlife.

 “Why is it so hard to find quality friendships with women who share my interests over 40?”